01743 298100

 New Sewerage Sector Guidance documentation has been approved by Ofwat under its Code for Adoption Agreements, and has been implemented from 1 April 2020.
 The rules will allow English water and sewerage companies to adopt a wider range of sewer types, including those with sustainable drainage (SuDs) elements.

 Work to prepare the 8th edition of Sewers for Adoption, SFa8 , was superseded by Ofwat’s decision to require all water and sewerage companies to commit to a single, mandatory national approach to sewer adoption.
 The rules governing the transfer can be found in the Design and Construction Guidance (DCG) documentation.
-A helpful guide has been produced by Water UK on the implications of the Sewerage Sector Guidance.

 The change is very significant for SuDS and could lead to far wider implementation as part of SuDS’ role in surface flood risk management.
 We assess the guidance in detail and what this means for developers in this post.